 Best Paper Weight for Planner Inserts

-When it comes to looking at paper for your planner inserts, you are going to want a higher paper weight.
+When it comes to looking at paper type for your planner inserts, you are going to want a higher paper weight.
 Standard copy paper is 20 lb., but that’s a really thin paper for planner inserts, because then you have issues like pens bleeding through, etc.. and you just won’t get those nicely printed inserts.
 I aim for at least a 28 lb paper, they are a little easier to find, or when I can find it, a 32 lb paper.
 32 lb paper is my favorite paper, and the best paper for planner inserts.
+But, the short answer to what is the best paper for planner inserts- is any 28-32 lb paper!

 What Size Paper?